 Yet another win

 2020 – We won 3-1 behind closed doors at Brighton & Hove Albion, with Mohamed Salah and Jordan Henderson putting us two up inside the opening eight minutes.
-Leandro Trossard pulled a goal back before the break, but Salah headed in a second to secure our thirtieth League win of the season, from just 34 games.
+Leandro Trossard pulled a goal back before the break, the first of his five goals past us to date, but Salah headed in a second to secure our thirtieth League win of the season, from just 34 games.

 Debuting over the water